Rory Best

 Rory David Best OBE (born 15 August 1982) is an Irish former rugby union player who was the captain of the Ireland national team from 2016 to 2019.
-He played hooker for Ulster and was registered for Banbridge RFC, having previously represented the Newcastle Agrics.
+He played hooker for Ulster and was registered for Banbridge RFC.
 Best earned 124 caps for Ireland, making his debut in 2005 and retiring at the end of the 2019 Rugby World Cup, his fourth World Cup.
-Best is one of the most capped rugby players of all time, as well as the most-capped forward to ever represent Ireland.

-Best toured with the British & Irish Lions side in 2013 and 2017.
+He toured with the British & Irish Lions in 2013 and 2017.
+Since retiring as a player, he was worked in the media, coaching and rugby administration.
+In October 2025 he was appointed general manager of Ulster.

 Early life

 Best was raised in Poyntzpass, County Armagh.
 His mother is English, from Middlesbrough, Yorkshire.
 He was educated at Tandragee Junior High School and Portadown College.
 He then studied agriculture at The University of Newcastle.

 Club career

 Best returned home to join Belfast Harlequins in 2002 where he captained the team and gained his first Ulster contract in 2004.

 He made his debut for Ulster as a replacement at home to Munster in the 2005 Celtic League.
 He replaced his brother (now retired Ireland and Ulster prop Simon) as Ulster captain for the 2007/08 season and held the position the position until he retired in 2019.
 He is renowned for his abilities as a scrummager.
 Best missed the entire 2009/10 season due to surgery on a chronic disc problem.
 Best scored two tries in 2011/12 and 2010/11 for Ulster.
 He was part of the Ulster side that was defeated by Leinster in The Heineken Cup final in 2012.

 Best played his 200th game for Ulster in the Pro14 in 2017, earning the honour against Leinster.